 If you don’t have a smoker, grilling a pork butt will take a long time, but your tastebuds will thank you.

-While burgers might be the obvious affordable alternative to steak, frozen disks of beef aren’t worth raving about.
+While burgers might be the obvious affordable alternative to steak at around $4-5 per pound of ground beef, frozen disks of beef aren’t worth raving about.
 Instead, up your burger game by using a quality ground chuck and stuffing it with cheese and bacon.

 A burger press for the grill makes stuffed burgers a cinch, and it will cost you less to make four restaurant-quality stuffed burgers than it costs you to grill a steak.